chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 My career began at Jinji Network Technology, where I built a solid foundation in web development using React and also gained my first experience in cross-platform mobile development with React Native.

-From there, I moved to Blitz Interactive Entertainment, I took on more responsibility.
-A key project was building a instant messaging system.
+From there, I joined Blitz Interactive Entertainment, I took on more responsibility.
+A key project was building an instant messaging system.
 This was where I gained backend experience with Spring Boot.

-In my most recent role at Toyou Feiji, a storage solutions provider, I led the architecture redesign of our centralized storage management platform using Vue.js and TypeScript, which improved system scalability and maintainability.
+In my most recent role at Toyou Feiji, a tech company specializing in storage solutions, I led the architecture redesign of our centralized storage management platform using Vue.js and TypeScript, which improved system scalability and maintainability.
 Additionally, I migrated our distributed platform from Webpack to Vite, achieving over 60% faster build times.
 I actively mentored three junior developers in modern frontend practices.

 Now, I've moved to Germany to seek a new challenge in a more advanced tech environment.
 I'm looking for a dedicated frontend role where I can apply my skills and experience.
 I'm very excited about the possibility of contributing to your team.